ansible/ansible/docs/docsite/rst/user_guide/playbooks_loops.rst

         msg: "{{ item }}"
       loop: "{{ query('inventory_hostnames', 'all:!www') }}"

-More information on the patterns can be found on :doc:`intro_patterns`
+More information on the patterns can be found on :ref:`intro_patterns`

 .. _loop_control: